-Remaining within Texas for its entire length, Interstate 27 connects the cities of Lubbock and Amarillo in the panhandle.
-Bisecting Hub City between Texas Loop 289, a limited access beltway, IH 27 extends the U.S. 87 freeway north from Lubbock County to Downtown, where it curves eastward along side Mac Kenzie State Park.
-A volleyball interchange joins IH 27 with Loop 289 on the north side of the city as the freeway departs for Lubbuck International Airport (LBB) and the town of New Deal.
+Traversing the high, rolling plains of the Texas Panhandle, IH 27 is an intrastate route connecting the cities of Lubbock and Amarillo.
+Bisecting Lubbock between State Loop 289, a limited access beltway, IH 27 extends the freeway along U.S. 87 north from Lubbock County to Downtown Lubbock, where it curves eastward alongside Mac Kenzie State Park.
+A three level interchange joins IH 27 with Loop 289 on the north side of the city as the freeway departs for Lubbuck International Airport (LBB) and the town of New Deal.

-Interstate 27 & U.S. 87 reach the city of Abernathy on the Hale County line.
-The freeway briefly transitions to an urban design, dipping below the Main Street overpass east of Downtown.
-Leaving town, IH 27 shifts one mile westward before bee lining northward to the city of Hale Center.
-There freeway again shifts to an urban setting, with a drop below Cleveland Avenue near the city center.
-The below grade sections of IH 27 at both Abernathy and Hale Center will close during periods of heavy rain.
+Leading away from Hub City, IH 27/U.S. 87 reach the city of Abernathy on the Hale County line.
+There the freeway briefly transitions to an urban design, dipping below the Main Street overpass east of the city center.
+Continuing, IH 27 shifts one mile west before bee lining northward to the city of Hale Center.
+Once at the city center, the freeway again navigates through an urban section, dropping below grade at Cleveland Avenue.
+IH 27 through both Abernathy and Hale Center are subject to closure due to flooding during heavy thunderstorms.

-Beyond Hale Center, Interstate 27 & U.S. 87 angle northeast across agricultural areas to Furguson, where a Business Loop separates eastward to the city of Plainview.
-The interstate mainline circumvents the west side of the city to Columbia Street, where Business Loop IH 27 returns.
-Northward from there, IH 27 travels a rural route by Kress, Tulia and Happy, where U.S. 87 branches west to Canyon.
+Beyond Hale Center, IH 27/U.S. 87 angle northeast across agricultural areas to Furguson, where a Business Loop separates eastward to the city of Plainview.
+The freeway mainline circumvents the west side of the city to Columbia Street, where Business Loop IH 27 returns.
+Northward from there, IH 27 traverses a rural route by Kress, Tulia and Happy, where U.S. 87 branches west to Canyon.

-U.S. 87 combines with U.S. 60 at Canyon onto an expressway leading north to Interstate 27.
-Construction of IH 27 directly overlaid the former four-lane route of U.S. 60 & 87 heading toward Amarillo.
-Within Amarillo, the freeway turns easterly ahead of the Potter County line before swinging back north to end at Interstate 40, opposite U.S. 287 and the dual couplets of U.S. 60 & 87 through Downtown.
+U.S. 87 combines with U.S. 60 at Canyon along an expressway leading north to IH 27.
+Construction of IH 27 directly overlaid the original four lane highway for U.S. 60/87 heading toward Amarillo.
+Within Amarillo, the freeway turns easterly ahead of the Potter County line before curving back north to conclude at IH 40, opposite U.S. 287 and the dual couplets of U.S. 60/87 through Downtown.

 Interstate 27 is part of High Priority Corridor 38: Ports to Plains Corridor.